 “Oh my God, did you see that?”
 She said.

 “Oh, I saw … ”

 And before I could get the rest of the sentence out of my mouth the entire mole came flying out of the hole and waddled across my lawn like he was late for a dinner reservation.
 My wife freaked out and I grabbed my shovel.

 “There it goes!!
 Get it!
 Get it!!”

 I gotta be honest, I’m not one of these guys who would trap moles for fun.
 I don’t hunt and I love animals.
 But this was different — he was an intruder on my property.
 Also, an article I recently read flashed through my mind about how moles can cause thousands of dollars of damage.
 By that time, it had scurried to find the dirt on the edge of my lawn and was starting to burrow.
 So I swung the shovel as hard as I could and …

 I regrouped and took an even bigger swing this time and hit it dead-on.
 Any hope that creature had of escaping into the friendly confines beneath my lawn was gone.
 Bullseye.
-I gave it a couple more whacks just for good measure, a little theater and because the adrenaline was pumpin.’
+I gave it a couple more whacks just for good measure, a little theater and because the adrenaline was pumpin’.
 Yep, it was dead.
-With no dignity either — its head was in the ground and body on the grass.
+With no dignity either.
+Its head was in the ground, but his body was still on the grass.
 The mole equivalent to dying on the toilet.